Home » Recipes » Berry Chantilly Tiramisu Cake

 • In a small bowl, combine amaretto and milk.

-• Soak ladyfingers, one at a time, in amaretto mixture for at least 30 seconds.
+• Soak ladyfingers, one at a time, in amaretto mixture until saturated but not falling apart.

 • Place in the bottom of an 8 inch springform pan to cover.